-Certain of our customers are significant to our profitability, and we could be adversely affected by changes in the business or financial condition of these significant customers or by the loss of their business.
+Certain of our customers are significant to our revenues, and we could be adversely affected by changes in the business or financial condition of these significant customers or by the loss of their business.

-Our ten largest customers accounted for approximately 39% of our shipments in 2003.
+Our ten largest customers accounted for approximately 39% of our total sales and operating revenues in 2003, with Rexam Plc and its affiliates representing approximately 9.6% of our total sales and operating revenues in that year.
 A significant downturn in the business or financial condition of our significant customers could materially adversely affect our results of operations.
 In addition, if our existing relationships with significant customers materially deteriorate or are terminated in the future, and we are not successful in replacing business lost from such customers, our results of operations could be adversely affected.
-Some of the longer term contracts under which we supply our customers, including under umbrella agreements such as those described under "Our Business - Our customers", are subject to renewal, renegotiation or re-pricing at periodic intervals or upon changes in competitive supply conditions.
-Our failure to successfully renew, renegotiate or re-price such agreements could result in a reduction or loss in customer purchase volume or revenue, and if we are not successful in replacing business lost from such customers, our results of operations could be adversely affected.
+Some of the longer term contracts under which we supply our customers, including under umbrella agreements such as those described under "Our Business - Our customers," are subject to renewal, renegotiation or re-pricing at periodic intervals or upon changes in competitive supply conditions.
+Our failure to successfully renew, renegotiate or re-price such agreements could be adversely affected.
 The markets in which we operate are competitive and customers may seek to consolidate supplier relationships or change suppliers to accrue cost savings and other benefits.